systane/courses/designPatterns/designPatterns.md

 The decorator pattern change the skin of the objects instead of the gut. **If you have classes that are heavyweight is better use Strategy instead of Decorator** because it can cost to much to apply.
 This happens because the Decorator class most maintain an interface that conforms to the interface of the Component it decorates.
 To use decoratos is better keep a lightweight class (The definition class shouldn't focus on storing data.
 The definition of the data representation should be deferred to subclasses).
 Strategy pattern doesn't need to maintain a conformance interface, this pattern can define its own specialized interface and can be applied even if the Component is heavyweight.

+Some objects from java.io API are examples of decorators, you can use a LineNumberInputStream to decorate a FileInputStream, for example.

+# **Factory**